 Foods particularly rich in sulphur include eggs, onions and garlic, but sulphur is also found in all protein foods.

-My new book on arthritis will be out in the Autumn (Piatkus).
-HOLFORDirect have just launched NEW Glucosamine with Theracurmin(R) ,MSM and Quercetin in the Body Range as well as stocking supplement ranges to support many aspects of health.
+My new book Say No to Arthritis is out on 8 October (Piatkus).
+HOLFORDirect have recently NEW Glucosamine with Theracurmin(R) ,MSM and Quercetin in the Body Range as well as stocking supplement ranges to support many aspects of health.

 1. N Chainani-Wu, ‘Safety and Anti-Inflammatory Activity of Curcumin: A Component of Tumeric (Curcuma longa).’
 Journal of Alternative and Complementary Medicine, (2003), 9(1):161-8.